You will not be able to complete the setup process without some simple yet required preparation work.

 The FREE Trial of Yarkon Server is available from this site.

-The FREE Trial is fully functional and identical to the paid release; you can have up to 10 users.
-The trial license expires after 30 days from the time it was first deployed.
+The FREE Trial is fully functional and identical to the paid release.
+You can have up to 10 users; the pre-installed trial license expires after 30 days from the time it was first deployed.

 If you choose to deploy your trial onto an AWS EC2 server, you will have to pay AWS for the instance and any additional infrastructure you provision for running the service.
 This amount depends on the type of EC2 instance you provision and your usage profile.
 This AWS cost is charged by Amazon.
-For the purpose of this FREE Trial, you can provision a basic t2.small Unix instance, and expect to pay about $20 monthly in AWS infrastructure services.
+For the purpose of this FREE Trial, you can provision a basic t3.small Unix instance, and expect to pay about $15 per month.

 Upgrading from the FREE Trial to the paid monthly subscription is done from the Yarkon Admin Console.